-- a.
-Receive any new petitions: to receive any new petitions.
-The lead petitioner is entitled to briefly introduce their petition by providing a statement in writing, and a response to any petitions received will then be organised for a future meeting; - b.
-Consider reports on petitions previously received: No reports to consider. - Receive any updates on petitions for which a report was previously considered: any updates will be verbally reported at the meeting.
+(a) Receive any new petitions:

+This item is to receive any new petitions.
+The lead petitioner handing in a petition at the meeting is entitled to briefly introduce their petition, and a response to any petitions received will then be organised for a future meeting.

+- (b) Consider reports on petitions previously received: None Received. - (c) Receive any updates on petitions for which a report was previously considered: any updates will be verbally reported at the meeting.